 The Bottom Line

-Performance feedback is a leader's power tool.
-Constructive feedback helps change or eliminate the behaviors that detract from performance, and positive feedback helps reinforce those that strengthen performance.
-Both are essential for success!
-Use them carefully and regularly in pursuit of great performance.
+Constructive feedback helps to change or eliminate behaviors that detract from performance, while positive feedback helps reinforce those that strengthen performance.
+Both are essential for success.
+Use them carefully and regularly to bring the best performance out of your staff.